 Naturally there is a range of size, condition, and sale type (regular sale vs short sale or bank owned) and those all influence resale value or market value.
 Additionally, there are more and less desirable areas: Leigh and Los Gatos-Almaden Road are much busier than more interior streets such as Kenlar, Tilden, or Nerissa (which has no through traffic at all).
 And, of course, homes that are very close to the freeway will be louder and that also impacts a buyer’s probable value for the home.

-Disclaimers aside, at this time prices are running mostly around $900,000 to $1,000,000 with exceptions for the extremes one way or the other (big additions or homes needing a lot of work in a less desirable area).
-Over the six months prior to the last update for this page (October 2016) homes have sold in this area from $830,000 to a little under $1.3 million.
+Disclaimers aside, at this time prices are running mostly around $900,000 to $1,200,000 with exceptions for the extremes one way or the other (big additions or homes needing a lot of work in a less desirable area).
+Over the last six months homes have sold in this area from $990,000 to $1.38 million.
 You can check on the current Cambrian real estate market conditions here.

 Overall, it’s an inexpensive area for the quality of the schools and is a great choice for people who want to live either in the Alta Vista neighborhood or perhaps closer to Carlton Elementary (such as in the King Streets or El Gato Terrace areas) but don’t want to spend that much.